ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/dyn-query-language.md

 In general, JOIN is executed as follows.
 On each cluster node, the data is read from the main table shard, accumulated in memory, and multiple JOIN keys for the reference table are computed.
 This is followed by a query to the reference table with the read ranges and optional predicate obtained based on the JOIN keys.
 Then JOIN is executed in memory, and execution continues as usual.

 When using multiple JOINs in a query, it would take a lot of time to execute them consecutively.
 Individual JOINs are therefore grouped into sets that can be executed concurrently.
 So when a JOIN group is executed while reading data from the main table, a set of JOIN keys is built for each reference in the group.
-Next, parallel queries are initiated to read data from reference tables.
-Once the data is received, the JOIN operation is executed, producing the resulting rows.
+Next, queries to read data from references are sent concurrently, and, once the data is received, JOIN is executed, forming the resulting rows.
 The complete resulting set of rows is not materialized in memory, but as JOIN is executed, the rows are passed to the next operator (for example, grouping).

 JOIN is executed in a special way when the master table and the reference table share a common key prefix to within a JOIN condition.
 In that case, the ranges for reading the reference table are already known before reading the main table during the coordination phase of the query.
 Therefore, the query to read the reference table is sent immediately after coordination.